-Professors D. Cook, T. Etter †R. Hoksbergen (chair), G. Monsma, K. Schaefer, R. Slager, J. Tiemstra, S. Vander Linde, E. Van Der Heide, S. Vander Veen Associate Professors A. Abadeer, R. Medema, A. Mpesha Visiting Associate Professor T. Steen Assistant Professors D. Attebury, R. DeVries, K. Schutte, C. Moody Instructor J. Voskuil
+Professors D. Cook, T. Etter R. Hoksbergen (chair), G. Monsma, \\K. Schaefer, R. Slager, J. Tiemstra, S. Vander Linde, \E. Van Der Heide, S. Vander Veen Associate Professors A. Abadeer, R. Medema, A. Mpesha Assistant Professors D. Attebury, R. DeVries, K. Schutte, C. Moody, M. Sampson, J. Voskuil

 The department has structured its major areas of study so that students may design programs to best prepare themselves for their chosen career fields.
-It offers five majors leading to a Bachelor of Arts degree-business, economics, a group concentration in the social sciences, a group concentration in business and communication, and a group concentration involving mathematics and economics or business, as well as a program leading to a Bachelor of Science in Accountancy.
-The B.S.A. program is described on pages 50-51.
+It offers five majors leading to a Bachelor of Arts degree - business, economics, a group concentration in the social sciences, a group concentration in business and communication, and a group concentration involving mathematics and economics or business, as well as programs leading to a Bachelor of Science in Accountancy or a Bachelor of Science in Public Accountancy.
 Group concentrations must form a coherent, planned program approved by an advisor.
 In the selection of electives, only one interim course may serve as part of any major or minor in the department, and only if the interim course has a prerequisite from the department.
 The department offers a variety of experiential learning options that can be integrated into any of the department's majors.
-The department also offers minors in business and in economics, and teacher education minors in economics, and in business in cooperation with Cornerstone College.
-In addition, the department co-sponsors an interdisciplinary minor on third world development.
-(See heading "Third World Development Studies" on page 242).
+The department also offers minors in business and in economics, and a teacher education minor in economics.
+In addition, the department cosponsors an interdisciplinary minor on third world development (page 242).